 I imagined Stephen authoring and modeling for the cover of The Art of MOOCs or How I Stopped Worrying and Let Connectivism Help

 It’s a tad disturbing.
 I am counting on Stephen’s sense of humour (note Canadian spelling).

 I could not help myself.
 I include this in my gallery of MOOC Mocking

 And now, I am late for my 7th grade Social Studies class.

-The post "Stephen Goes Topless for MOOC Book Cover?" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/12/stephen-goes-topless/) on December 11, 2014.
+The post "Stephen Goes Topless for MOOC Book Cover?" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2014/12/stephen-goes-topless/) on December 11, 2014.